haemishkyd/Foundery_Rover/README.md

 For the visual version of this excercise, the package **Matplotlib** has been used.
 This is however not essential and was done merely as a way to visualise the rover movements.

+In all instances the output is displayed on the screen and written to a file.
+The file is named *merchant_guide_output.txt* - because apparently copy paste errors are still a thing after you check your code 4 times.

 ## Executing
 To execute the script type: *python mars_rover.py <test_script>*